 We’re looking for compassionate and dedicated support workers who want to make a real impact.
 If you’re someone who values feeling valued and appreciated, we’d love to hear from you.

 As a support worker with SHH, you’ll work with people with disabilities and/or mental health conditions to help them meet their goals, live independently, and exercise choice and control.
 We take a person-centered approach, tailoring our support to meet each individual’s unique needs and preferences.

 At SHH, we’re proud of our warm and passionate team, and we’re always striving to do things better.
 When you work with us, no two days will ever be the same.

 We’re an equal opportunity employer with a multicultural team.
 We provide ongoing training and support to our team members, and we believe in investing in our people to help them reach their full potential.

-As a Disability Support Worker, you will be working with some of the most vulnerable people in our communities.
-Therefore, it is essential to hold or be willing to obtain:
+As a Disability Support Worker, you’ll be working with some of the most vulnerable people in our communities.
+We require all our support workers to hold or be willing to obtain:

-- Disability Worker Screening or current Yellow Card
+- a Disability Worker Screening or current Yellow Card

-- Worker Orientation Module “Quality, Safety and You”
+- a Worker Orientation Module “Quality, Safety and You,”

 Not essential but highly regarded: